Deterministic algorithms for the Lovasz Local Lemma: simpler, more general, and more parallel: Introduction

-As a paradigmatic example of the variable-setting LLL, consider a SAT instance, where each clause contains $k$ literals and shares variables with at most $L$ other clauses.
-Here, the probability space $\Omega$ sets each variable to be true independently with probability $1/2$, and there bad-events corresponding to each clause being violated.
-Such bad-events have probability $p = 2^{-k}$ and dependency $d = L + 1$.
+As a paradigmatic example of the variable-setting LLL, consider a SAT instance where each clause contains $k$ literals and shares variables with at most $L$ other clauses.
+Here, the probability space $\Omega$ sets each variable to true or false independently with probability $1/2$, and has a bad-event corresponding to each clause being violated.
+These bad-events have probability $p = 2^{-k}$ and dependency $d = L + 1$.
 Thus, as long as $L \leq 2^k/e - 1$, a satisfying assignment exists.

 The LLL, in its classical probabilistic form, only shows an exponentially small probability that a configuration is good; thus, it does not give efficient algorithms.
 In a seminal paper \cite{mt}, Moser \& Tardos introduced a simple randomized process, which we refer to as the \emph{MT algorithm}, to give efficient algorithms for nearly all LLL applications.